outdoorbits/little-backup-box/README.md

 <h2>Known problems</h2>
 <ul>
 	<li>Samba does not show external mounts.
-To me it's a miracle.
+For me it's a miracle.
 Any idea?</li>
 </ul>